Safeway says adjusted profit rises, trims forecast

 After adjusting for discontinued operations, the Blackhawk IPO and other items, the company set its forecast at the lower end of its prior outlook for earnings of $2.25 to $2.45 per share.
 It did not give details.

-Safeway, the No. 2 chain behind Kroger Co (KR.N), also operates Vons and Dominick’s stores.
+Safeway, the No. 2 chain behind Kroger Co, also operates Vons and Dominick’s stores.

 In June, Safeway said it was selling its Canadian assets to grocery chain Sobeys in a $5.7 billion deal and use the proceeds to pay down debt and buy back shares.